Tennis Cool Down Routine

 - Keep the torso as erect as possible.

-- Hold this position for 30–45 seconds each side.
+- Hold this position for 30–45 seconds on each side.

 - Stand against an object and form a 90º angle with your arms as depicted.